LookingIntoButterfly/LookingIntoButterfly.github.io/index.markdown

 ## Evaluation on Ground Vehicle

 **Evaluation Setup**
-We conducted the Butterfly attack on a ground vehicle powered by [ArduRover]{https://ardupilot.org/rover/} control software, wherein all controls operate on a single System-on-Chip (SoC).
+We conducted the Butterfly attack on a ground vehicle powered by [ArduRover](https://ardupilot.org/rover/) 4.0 control software, wherein all controls operate on a single System-on-Chip (SoC).
 ArduRover is a part of the ArduPilot project and is specifically designed to control ground-based vehicles.
 The computing platform is Navio2, a board built on top of the Raspberry Pi 3b, complete with sensors and external peripherals such as radio control.
 To emulate the message delays necessary to execute the Butterfly Attack, we intentionally jammed three out of every four GPS messages.
-The software version is the same as the prvious evaluation - *Ardupilot Drone*.

 **Evaluation Result**

 The line in the figure is downsampled by 50, and the marker is downsampled by 200 to enhance the visualization.

 - Main Task Release Intervals

-The figure reports the task release interval of the main loop task in ArduRover `loop()`.
-The average task interval under normal conditions is 2.574ms, while under attack conditions, it is slightly higher at 2.594ms.
-However, the difference is not significant.
-This is primarily due to the fact that in ArduRover, the variability in workload caused by skipped GPS messages is minimal.
+The subsequent figure displays the task release intervals for the main control loop operating at 50Hz and influenced by GPS jamming.
+Although the anticipated interval is 20ms, the observed average stands at 19.99ms.
+The variances under attack and non-attack conditions are 0.0019ms and 0.0011ms, respectively.
+The negligible difference can be attributed to the insignificant workload triggered by the GPS signal.

 <center><img src="rover_results/rover_task_jitters.png" alt="Control Errors" width="600"/></center>

-- Control Task Intervals
+- Control Output Intervals

-To showcase that the control jitters maintain relative stability, we conducted measurements on the release interval of the task, which is responsible for sending control output to the co-processor managing the PMW signal for actuation.
-From the figure, we can observe that the jitters in the task that handles control messages are much more stable.
-This is mainly because it is also prioritized over other tasks, and thus is less impacted by the execution of other tasks.
+Another task manages the control output at 400Hz.
+To assess its sensitivity to jitters originating from the main loop task, we manually injected 1ms of jitters into the main loop task and studied its influence on the control output task.
+The results reveal average intervals of 2.49ms during the attack and 2.48ms without, indicating negligible differences.

 <center><img src="rover_results/rover_control_jitters.png" alt="Control Errors" width="600"/></center>

 - Actual Control Error

-The control errors are measured by the different between target acceleration and the current acceleration in each loop.
-The figure below shows that, in both scenarios - with and without an attack - the error remains below 0.02 m/s².
+we injected an additional 2ms of jitter into the control output to assess its potential negative impact on control performance.
+Our findings show that the consequences are negligible: the average control error in lateral acceleration, both under attack and normal conditions, is 0.003 m/s², with only a 0.4% increase in control errors.

 <center><img src="rover_results/rover_control_error.png" alt="Control Errors" width="600"/></center>